NotZeios/chicken-banana-game/README.md

-**Chicken Banana Game** is a simple two-player React game where players take turns revealing tiles on a 6x6 grid, trying to find all of their assigned type (chicken or banana) before their opponent.
-The first to reveal all their tiles or catch the other player picking the wrong tile wins.
-The game keeps score and has a restart option.
+*Chicken Banana Game* is a fast-paced React game where you pick a side (Chicken or Banana) and try to reveal all your tiles without clicking the other player's tiles.
+If you click the wrong tile, you lose and the other player wins.